loopwerk/loopwerk.io/content/articles/2009-12-06-things-i-hate-about-python-and-django.md

+---
+tags: python
+---

 # Things I hate about Python and Django
-- tags: python

----

 I have been a PHP programmer for the last 9 years, and only in September of 2009 I switched to Python and the Django framework.
 While I really love the Python language and the Django framework (especially compared to something like the Zend PHP framework), there are a couple of things that are really bugging me.

 ## Python